History of Wesleyan University: The secular era

-Wesleyan was one of the first highly selective schools to actively recruit black and other minority students, and in the class entering in 1965 had the first substantial group of minority students, 14 young men—13 blacks and one Latino.
+Wesleyan was one of the first highly selective schools to actively recruit black and other minority students, and in the class entering in 1965 had the first substantial group of minority students, 14 young men—13 Black and one Latino.
 In ensuing years, much press attention was directed to race relations at Wesleyan, leading to a much publicized 1968 article in the New York Times Magazine entitled "Two Nations at Wesleyan" which used a photo of a round table at which 8 black students were seated to argue that blacks and whites did not eat together or interact otherwise.
 Students responded that the article ignored the photo of an adjacent table at which four black and four white students were seated.

 In the 1990s Wesleyan chose to pay $15 million to purchase the Long Lane campus to avoid having a facility with an obvious prison appearance on the boundary of the university, as the state was planning to erect a security fence; area residents disliked the perception of favoritism towards the university.

 Wesleyan owns a publishing concern, Wesleyan University Press.
 For several decades a division of the Press, American Educational Publications, produced a series called My Weekly Reader which was a subscription service to elementary schools used across the country.
 It was sold in 1965 to Xerox Corporation for 400,000 shares of Xerox stock worth $56 million.
 The sale of AEP helped to finance Wesleyan's graduate programs and the Center for Advanced Study (now the Center for the Humanities).
 The sale of AEP marked Wesleyan's entry into the stock market, and the next year in 1966, Edwin Deacon Etherington, president of the American Stock Exchange, was named president of the college.
 Wesleyan since that time has been investing its endowment, with various degrees of success.
 Wesleyan's endowment more than doubled from 1995 to 2005.
-At of the end of fiscal year 2008, it was worth approximately $720,000,000.
+As of the end of fiscal year 2008, it was worth approximately $720,000,000.